5 Easy Steps for Gamification in EducationAll Posts

 - World Peace Game -- An engaging supplement to your interdisciplinary teaching efforts, this tabletop game is a political simulation.
 The goal is to free countries from dangerous political, economic and environmental situations.
 To extricate these countries, students group together to represent specific nations and find solutions to diverse problems.

-Create or log in to your teacher account on Prodigy -- a free, game-based learning platform that assesses student progress and performance as they play.
-Aligned with curricula across the English-speaking world, it’s loved by more than a million teachers and 50 million students.
+Create or log in to your teacher account on Prodigy -- a game-based learning platform that assesses student progress and performance as they play.
+Aligned with curricula across the English-speaking world, it’s used by more than a million teachers and 50 million students.